 Houses in Spiti are typically made out of mud and wood, both of which provide quality insulation.

 Buddhist monks are known for playing Tibetan instruments in the Demul village of Spiti.

 Dhankar Village and Monastery

-Dhankar village is located between Kaza and Tabo.
-Dhang means "cliff" and kar means "fort".
-Hence Dhankar means fort on a cliff.
+The village of Dhankar is located between Kaza and Tabo.
+Dhang means "cliff" and kar means "fort."
+Dhankar translates to a fort on a cliff.
 As well as fort ruins, Dhankar has a monastery built on the towering spur overlooking the confluence of the Spiti and Pin rivers.
-Incredible!Continue to 20 of 22 below.

 Stupas at Tabo Monastery

 Found in the Tabo village, stupas are sphere-like structures where people gather for meditation.